-Study finds community-based weight loss intervention yields greater weight loss than self-help approachOctober 15th, 2013 in Overweight and Obesity /
+Study finds community-based weight loss intervention yields greater weight loss than self-help approachOctober 15, 2013 in Medicine & Health / Overweight and Obesity

 A new randomized controlled trial conducted by Baylor College of Medicine researchers and published today as an Article in Press in The American Journal of Medicine finds that overweight and obese adults following a community-based weight loss intervention, namely Weight Watchers, lost significantly more weight than those who tried to lose weight on their own (10.1 lbs. vs. 1.3 lbs. at six months).
 Those in the Weight Watchers group were provided with three access routes – group meetings, mobile applications, and online tools – and further analysis found those who used all three access routes together lost the most weight.